RolandWarburton/knowledge/Writing/On Userscripts.md

 }
 ```

-Next lets write a widget.
+Next lets write a widget that uses some JSX to render some elements using the preact virtual DOM.

 ```js
 async function testWidget() {